academe/SagePay-Integration/README.md

     [
         // Don't use 3DSecure this time.
         'Apply3DSecure' => Request\CreatePayment::APPLY_3D_SECURE_DISABLE,
-        // There are other objects available.
+        // There are other options available.
         'ApplyAvsCvcCheck' => APPLY_AVS_CVC_CHECK_FORCE
     ]
 );

 // Send it to Sage Pay.

 $psr7_response = $client->send($payment->message());

 // Assuming we got no exceptions, extract the response details.

 $payment_response = Factory\ResponseFactory::fromHttpResponse($psr7_response);

 // Again, an ErrorCollection will be returned in the event of an error.